taliaJB/software-release-demo/README.md

 ### Stage 4: Install a private runner

 - Go to your forked repo on Github and go to Settings -> Actions -> Runners
+- Follow the instructions to install a private runner on your local machine
+- Run the runner(Not in Service mode)

+### Stage 5: Create a pull request to the original repo

+- Wait for the pipeline to complete - test your change on your machine

+### Stage 6: Merge your pull request

+- wait for the pipeline to complete - test your change on our Production